alexis-mignon/python-flickr-api/README.md

 A brief guide is available in the [Wiki section](https://github.com/alexis-mignon/python-flickr-api/wiki/).

+## Projects using this API
+> create a PR to add your project here!

+* [FlickrBox](https://github.com/tomquirk/FlickrBox) - A Dropbox-like backup experience for your free 1TB Flickr library!

 ## Notes

 The project is still at an early stage and requires a lot of testing.